seveves/ngx-translate-zombies/README.md

 # ngx-translate-zombies

-This extension should be used withe angular translation library [ngx-translate](https://github.com/ngx-translate/core) It searches translation keys (normally located in a [language-code].json file) in .ts, .js or .html files in the current workspace and shows unused keys inside a diff editor.
+This extension should be used with angular translation library [ngx-translate](https://github.com/ngx-translate/core).
+It searches translation keys (normally located in a [language-code].json file) in .ts, .js or .html files in the current workspace and shows unused keys inside a diff editor.